cermati/route-label/README.md

 # FAQ

+Has anyone used this on production server?
+> Yes, the birthplace of this library, [cermati](https://cermati.com/), and our other projects using Node.js.
+We have this on production server running since October 2015.

+Why bother creating this library?
+> We reviewed other libraries for named route, but none of them suites our needs for submodule routing.
+So we decided to build our own solution.
+Battle tested in production, we proceed to release this as open source.

+How does it work internally?
+> It wraps Express' routing, attaching name in the routes before calling actual Express' routing function.
+When `.buildRouteTable` is called, the attached names are traversed in pre-order fashion.
+The result is stored in table and used for future URL generation.

 Is it optimized?
-> Yes, we tried our best to optimize the route generation so it runs as fast as possible
+> Yes, we tried our best to optimize and focus on the URL generation so it runs as fast as possible.
+This is done by precomputing as much as possible during route table creation, ensuring URL generation only do the feather weights.

-How does it work internally?
-> It wraps Express' routing, attaching name in the routes.
-When .buildRouteTable is called, the attached names are traversed in pre-order fashion.
-The result is stored in table.

 Can it be used as template helper?
 > You can, if the template engine allow creation of custom helper.
 For example in Handlebars.js, you can define custom helper which calls `urlFor`.